 Grilling is one of those American pastimes that never goes out of style.
 Char-Broil gas grills help you get the most out of your grilling experiences.
 When your Char-Broil grill needs parts, depend on Sears PartsDirect to have the replacement parts you need to get your grill going again.

 Does your Char-Broil gas grill need to be repaired?

-Some burners on your Char-Broil grill can get clogged or otherwise compromised so fuel cannot get through.
+Some burners on your Char-Broil grill can get clogged or corrode so they don't work properly.
+Clear any burner clogs and replace any rusted or broken burners.
 Burners also won’t work if the pressure regulator malfunctions.
+Replace the pressure regulator if it doesn't allow gas to flow to the burners.
 Rust and corrosion can snap grill grates in half and put holes in the grill body while outdoor elements or accidents can break wooden planks and put dents in the metal grill parts.
-These and dozens of other issues can plague your gas grill and cause you to have to pick up your toolbox to do some repair work.
+Sears PartsDirect has the grill parts you need to fix any of these problems.

 What are some common gas grill issues?

 Rusted and corroded components can mean disaster for your grill.
 If left unchecked, the oxidation will continue until the grill becomes useless.
 If oxidation is already occurring, there are a few steps you can take to fix the situation.
 If key pieces like the regulator, burners, grill grate or ignition switch have excessive amounts of rust, then you need to replace them.
 If the rust isn’t excessive, then you can remove it with a small metal grinding tool and then coat the parts with rustproofing treatment.
 Purchasing a waterproof tarp or grill cover can help avoid further issues.